-- Organize the candidates into four groups. - Distribute poster board (one sheet per group), art supplies, and Bibles (at least one per group). - Assign each group one aspect of Christ's work of salvation through the Paschal Mystery-his Passion, Death, Resurrection, and Ascension. - Have the members of each group work together to design a poster that represents their subject in words and images.
-Encourage the young people to include a Scripture quote in their posters. - Invite the groups to take turns presenting their posters. - Display the posters around the room.
+- Organize the class into four groups. - Distribute poster board (one sheet per group), art supplies, and Bibles (at least one per group). - Assign each group one aspect of Christ's work of salvation through the Paschal Mystery-his Passion, Death, Resurrection, and Ascension. - Have the members of each group work together to design a poster that represents their subject in words and images.
+Encourage the students to include a Scripture quote in their posters. - Invite the groups to take turns presenting their posters to the class. - Display the posters around the classroom throughout the completion of this unit.